Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_advanced.rst

     profiler = HPUProfiler()
     trainer = Trainer(profiler=profiler)

 Then run the model.
-Once profiler is finished, load the trace either in tensorboard:
+Once profiler is finished, load the trace either in tensorboard or chrome browser:

 .. code-block::